 Q. So what do you most love about your work in public relations?

 In my job I get the chance to have a lot of contact with many different people, but what I love the most about my work is to be able to show my country to the world and share what amazing experience people can have here.

-Have lunch at Aprazivel restaurant, have a drink at Bar d´Hotel in Leblon, and have a beer at Jobi Bar or Garota de Ipanema.
+A. Have lunch at Aprazivel restaurant, have a drink at Bar d´Hotel in Leblon, and have a beer at Jobi Bar or Garota de Ipanema (Editor’s note: the restaurant-bar we mention in this post).
 Don’t leave Rio without tasting our finger food, pão de queijo (cheese bread), some coconut water, feijoada (a traditional main dish), a caipirinha (cocktail), and brigadeiro (dessert).
 Not necessarily in that order!

-Most visitors arrive in Rio and on their first night out they order caipirinhas, which are a traditional drink of Brazil, but I have to warn people that caipirinhas are made with cachaça, which is very strong, so I recommend starting with a Caipivodka, made with vodka instead.
+A. Most visitors arrive in Rio and on their first night out they order caipirinhas, which are the traditional drink of Brazil, but I have to warn people that caipirinhas are made with cachaça, which is very strong, so I recommend starting with a Caipivodka, made with vodka instead.

 A. Because Portuguese is hard for foreigners to learn I think they should just focus on the basic stuff such as: obrigada (thank you), por favor (please), bom dia (good morning), boa noite (good night), and muito bom (very good).